grallucas/maic/content/Learning_Resources-Pt3_LearningAI.md

-summary: In this article, we'll go over the history, present, and future of AI.
-As AI continues to develop, it's important to understand the context of the field and how it has evolved over time
+summary: Start here if you want to start your AI journey.
+We'll go over what AI is capable of doing, a general overview of what certain terms mean, and will be discussing the relationship between AI/ML/DL
 order: 1
 date: 8/22/2023
 title: Learning AI (Pt.
-2): What Is AI?
+3): Inferencing
 image: ../maic/img/thumbnails/what_is_ai_2.png
 difficulty: easy
 authors: Ben Paulson